 3. Scalability and Flexibility of IT Capabilities

 Scalability and flexibility are another advantages of cloud computing.
-These are the reasons why cloud computing appeals to individuals and a variety of organizations regardless of their size and IT requirements.
+These are the reasons why this technology appeals to individuals and a variety of organizations regardless of their size and IT requirements.

 Several providers of cloud computing services offer flexible subscription or service plans that take into consideration the different financial capabilities and IT requirements of end-users.
 An individual or small organizations can easily opt for the most economical plan, but they still have the option to upgrade to a high-tier plan or include add-ons to their existing plan if ever they decide to scale their operation.
 Note that there are also different types of cloud computing services or categories of service models.